Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Introduction

 In this work, we propose a novel encoder-decoder architecture for multivariate probabilistic time series interpolation that we refer to as the {\it Heteroscedastic Temporal Variational Autoencoder} or HeTVAE.
 HeTVAE aims to address the challenges described above by encoding information about input sparsity using an uncertainty-aware multi-time attention network (UnTAN), flexibly capturing relationships between dimensions and time points using both probabilistic and deterministic latent pathways, and directly representing variable output uncertainty via a heteroscedastic output layer.

 The proposed UnTAN layer generalizes the previously introduced mTAN layer with an additional intensity network that can more directly encode information about input uncertainty due to variable sparsity.
-Similar to mTANs, the proposed UnTAN layer uses an attention mechanism to produce a distributed latent representation of irregularly sampled time series at a set of reference time points.
+The proposed UnTAN layer uses an attention mechanism to produce a distributed latent representation of irregularly sampled time series at a set of reference time points.
 The UnTAN module thus provides an interface between input multivariate, sparse and irregularly sampled time series data and more traditional deep learning components that expect fixed-dimensional or regularly spaced inputs.
 We combat the presence of additional local optima that arises from the use of a heteroscedastic output layer by leveraging an augmented training objective where we combine the ELBO loss with an uncertainty agnostic loss component.
-The uncertainty agnostic loss component helps to prevent learning from converging to local optima where the structure in the data are explained as noise.
+The uncertainty agnostic component helps to prevent learning from converging to local optima where the structure in data is explained as noise.

 We evaluate the proposed architecture on both synthetic and real data sets.
-The results show that our approach outperforms a variety of baseline models and recent approaches in terms of log likelihood, which is the primary metric of interest in the case of probabilistic interpolation.
+Our approach outperforms a variety of baseline models and recent approaches in terms of log likelihood, which is our primary metric of interest in the case of probabilistic interpolation.
 Finally, we perform ablation testing of different components of the architecture to assess their impact on interpolation performance.